truonging/Tetris-A.I/README.md

 By prioritizing high **TD error** experiences, the agent **learns from its biggest mistakes first**, leading to **faster and more efficient training**—especially in early stages.

 #### Implementation of PER
-- We replaced the traditional deque-based replay buffer with a **heap-based structure**, allowing efficient retrieval of **high-priority experiences**.
+- I replaced the traditional deque-based replay buffer with a **heap-based structure**, allowing efficient retrieval of **high-priority experiences**.
 - The heap keeps track of the **maximum TD error**, ensuring that the most **informative experiences are sampled more frequently**.

 This approach **significantly improved early training efficiency**, allowing the agent to **focus on valuable experiences** rather than wasting computation on redundant ones.

 ### Reward Function Design
 A well-balanced reward function was necessary to help the agent learn **long-term strategies**.
-Simply rewarding line clears resulted in poor planning, so we introduced **sparse rewards** to encourage **better board management**.
+Simply rewarding line clears resulted in poor planning, so I introduced **sparse rewards** to encourage **better board management**.

 #### Key Objectives of a Good Board State:
 - **Minimal bumpiness** → Smoother surfaces for easier line clears.